isaiah0812/isaiahbullard-website/README.md

       node -v
       npm -v
       ```
-  _Note: you can use [Yarn](https://classic.yarnpkg.com/en/docs/install/#windows-stable) as a local dependency manager as well, but this project was built with Node.js and [create-react-app](https://create-react-app.dev/)._
+  *Note: you can use [Yarn](https://classic.yarnpkg.com/en/docs/install/#windows-stable) as a local dependency manager as well, but this project was built with Node.js and [create-react-app](https://create-react-app.dev/).*

-### Developing
+### Installation
 1. Open your Command Prompt or Terminal and clone the project from the [repository](https://github.com/isaiah0812/isaiahbullard-website/tree/master) using `git clone`.
     ```
     git clone https://github.com/isaiah0812/isaiahbullard-website.git